-Classic Interview Question #3: Why Are You Looking for a New Job?
+3. Why Are You Looking for a New Job?

-What you should do here?
-Answer honestly, and tie together why you’re looking for a new job, but also why this new job is the perfect solution to your “why”.
-What you shouldn’t do here?
-Bash on your current or past roles, bosses, colleagues, or companies.
-It’s unbecoming — and if you’re gossiping about your old companies, what would stop you from doing the same about the company you’re interviewing at?
+What you should do here: Answer honestly, and tie it into why you’re looking for a new job, but also why this new job is the perfect solution to your “why.”
+What you shouldn’t do here: Bash on your current or past roles, bosses, colleagues, or company.
+It’s unbecoming, but of bigger concern to the recruiter or interviewer: If you’re gossiping about your old companies, what would stop you from doing the same about the company you’re interviewing at?

 “My goal is to lead digital projects in a fast-paced agency.
 I love working on a creative team, thrive under pressure and have been told by my managers I excel at project management.
 My current company works with a small group of clients and I’m looking for exposure to a larger diversity of brands so I can continue to hone my skills.”

-Classic Interview Question #4: Why Should We Hire You?
+4. Why Should We Hire You?

 “When I read the job posting I noticed that you specifically mentioned you were looking for someone with project management experience.
 As you can see on my resume, I have over 10 years of experience as a project manager, but what I think really sets me apart from other candidates and will make me a valuable addition to your team is my ability to combine that with my people skills.
-I really value lasting relationships and actively seek to build those with developers, vendors and senior managers alike.
+I really value lasting relationships and actively seek to build those with developers, vendors, and senior managers alike.
 I also enjoy interacting with customers and know that a happy customer is a repeat customer.
 My passion for this industry and the job I do drives me to deliver high-quality work every day.”

-Classic Interview Question #5: What is Your Work Style?
+5. What is Your Work Style?

 “I am able to adapt to any workplace.
 I try to maintain a fast pace during my work shift to remain focused while completing my tasks.
 I strive to be efficient and strive to ensure all work is completed properly and without error.
-I work well on my own, but am more than happy to work with others for collaborations or team-based projects.
+I work well on my own but am more than happy to work with others for collaborations or team-based projects.
 I take my position seriously, and am completely dedicated and driven to succeed.”

 “I have a very strong attention to detail.
 Sometimes, this can turn into a tendency to perfectionism.
 In the past, I found this leading me to triple-check every item on a spreadsheet, closely proofread emails to ensure I’d communicated what I was trying to get across in a clear, concise way, or fiddle with the layout of a presentation to ensure that it was perfect.
 I’ve since learned to successfully budget my time and gauge which tasks require and actually benefit from this level of precision.”

-Situation: Describe the situation you were in.
+- Situation: Describe the situation you were in.
 Give context to the problem you solved.

-Task: What did you need to fix?
+- Task: What did you need to fix?
 What problem were you facing?

-Action: How did you/your team respond?
+- Action: How did you/your team respond?
 How did you solve the problem uniquely/efficiently?

-Result: What happened in the end?
+- Result: What happened in the end?
 How was your company/team better off because of the problem you solved?

 Using the STAR method to answer behavioral questions will make tough questions a little less overwhelming to answer.
 Try to think of a few example STAR responses before your interview so you’re prepared.